William H. Turkett, Jr.Last updated: 9/15/2016

 I am an Associate Professor in the Department of Computer Science at Wake Forest University.
 I received my Ph.D. in 2004 from the Department of Computer Science and Engineering at the University of South Carolina, where my research was in the area of probabilistic reasoning.
 My BS in Computer Science (1998) was from the College of Charleston.

-I am the Associate Director of a new Biomedical Informatics MS program which is slated to start in Fall 2016.
+I am a co-director of a new Biomedical Informatics MS program which is slated to start in Fall 2017.
 In Summer 2015, I was involved in the first WFU Schools of Business Summer Business Analytics Program, teaching a Data Management course as part of the curriculum, focusing on Databases, Big Data.

 ResearchBackground: My thesis advisor was Dr. John Rose, who directed my dissertation work on Robust Multiagent Plan Generation and Execution with Decision-Theoretic Planners [PDF, ~1.0MB].